IPhone 5s: History

-Before its official unveiling, media speculation primarily centered on reports that the next iPhone would include a fingerprint scanner; including Apple's 2013 acquisition of AuthenTec, a developer of mobile security products, references to a fingerprint sensor on the home button in the beta release of iOS 7 and leaked packaging for an iPhone 5S showing that the traditional home button now had a metallic "ring" around it.
+Before its official unveiling, media speculation primarily centered on reports that the next iPhone would include a fingerprint scanner; including Apple's 2013 acquisition of AuthenTec, a developer of mobile security products, references to a fingerprint sensor on the home button in the beta release of iOS 7 and leaked packaging for an iPhone 5s showing that the traditional home button now had a metallic "ring" around it.
 Similar ring-based imagery was seen on the official invitation to Apple's iPhone press event in September 2013, where the new device was unveiled.
 Shortly before its official unveiling, The Wall Street Journal also reported the rumor.

-Apple announced the iPhone 5C and the iPhone 5S during a media event at its Cupertino headquarters on September 10, 2013.
-While the iPhone 5C became available for preorder on September 13, 2013, the iPhone 5S was not available for preorder.
+Apple announced the iPhone 5c and the iPhone 5s during a media event at its Cupertino headquarters on September 10, 2013.
+While the iPhone 5c became available for preorder on September 13, 2013, the iPhone 5s was not available for preorder.
 Both devices were released on September 20, 2013.
 While most of the promotion focused on Touch ID, the 64-bit Apple A7 processor was also a highlight during the event.

 Schiller then showed demos of Infinity Blade III to demonstrate the A7's processing power and the device's camera using untouched photographs.
-The release of iOS 7 on September 18, 2013 was also announced during the keynote.
+Apple also announced during the keynote that iOS 7 would be available on September 18, 2013.